remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/tls/setup.md

 # Setup

-For this protocol to work:
+For this protocol to work,
-1. the server must have an **SSL certificate**
+* the server must have an **SSL certificate**
-2. the client must have a list of ???
+* the client must have a list of ???

+There are also 3 entities at play:
+1. the server
+2. the client
+3. the certificate authority

 ## 1. The server must have an SSL certificate